 Not getting hired: When your job search seems fruitless and you're not getting called for interviews, it can be demoralizing.
 And when the interviews you actually have don't lead to actual job offers, you can feel very much discouraged.

-Bullying: Bullying -- also known as lateral or horizontal violence -- is a scourge of the nursing profession.
+Bullying: Bullying -- also known as lateral or horizontal violence -- is a scourge on the nursing profession.
 Nurse bullies are out there, and although people like my friend Renee Thompson is fighting the good fight to eradicate it from our midst, it still happens -- a lot.
+Please listen to Dr. Thompson's interview on The Nurse Keith Show for inspiration and empowering strategies.
 Some nurses end up quitting jobs and even leaving the profession entirely because of the effects of bullying.
 This is unconscionable, but it happens every day.

 Boredom and dissatisfaction: Sometimes, nurses aren't burnt out, bored, or otherwise under great stress.
 Believe it or not, sometimes we just get bored.
 When you've been doing the same thing for a long time as a nurse, it can become somewhat rote and robotic.
 In some ways, you can relax when things are so familiar that you can do your nursing job with one hand tied behind your back, but this type of familiarity can breed a form of lassitude and professional laziness that doesn't serve anyone.
 You can go through the motions, but if your heart is no longer in it, what's the point?
 Is a paycheck enough, or do you need and want more out of your work and career?